 Yes, unless your school is tax exempt.
 If that’s the case, send us your form and we’ll get it taken off your invoice.

 Schools that hire a contractor spend an average of $400 to install their Focus camera.
 (If you have someone handy on staff, it’s $0.)

 It depends on your gym’s environment and infrastructure.
-If you already have power and ethernet sources installed, it’s easy to get the camera on a wall yourself.
+If you already have power and ethernet sources installed, it’s easy to install the camera yourself.

 Hudl Focus is the only camera that uploads video directly to Hudl, and Hudl itself is the only software you need to operate the camera.

-Hudl Focus’ software is constantly being improved.
+The Hudl Focus software is constantly being improved.
 Those updates are sent automatically to the camera at no extra cost to ensure you’re getting the best video possible.

 Nope—you’ll be able to swap in your new camera without any additional cost or required fees.

 We’re all guilty of clicking the “I Agree” box after only skimming the terms and conditions page—but it’s important to read the fine print.
 Let us fill you in on all the details so you can sign on the dotted line with complete confidence.